Practical Guide: Work permits in Spain

 Associated taxes

-⚠️ Rules vary by autonomous community and municipality.
-Some historic or protected areas impose additional restrictions.
+The rules vary depending on the autonomous communities and municipalities.
+Certain historical or protected areas impose additional restrictions.

-• Fines of up to 150% of the cost of the work.
+• Fines of up to 150% of the cost of the works.

 • Legal and administrative risk for the owner.